How to grow peas

 Fallen leaves in yard being cleaned up for use in garden

-At first you just rake them into the woods or burn them or even suck them all up with a lawn vacuum type thing and dump them somewhere deep in the woods where they can't blow back out.
-After a while though you come up with ways to use said leaves, because leaves could be very useful for a gardener!
+At first you just rake them into the woods or burn them or even suck them all up with the lawn vacuum thing and dump them somewhere deep in the woods where they can't blow back out.
+After a while though you come up with ways to use said leaves, after all leaves could be very useful for a gardener!

 There is one school of thought that leaves and dead plants should be left where they fall as certain insects will hide in them over winter and the leaves help them to survive.
 Unfortunately many common garden pests are on that list and allowing them a space to survive over winter is making more pest problems for yourself next year!